-You can improve the performance of direct path loads by presorting your data on indexed columns.
+You can improve the performance of SQL*Loader direct path loads by presorting your data on indexed columns.

 Presorting minimizes temporary storage requirements during the load.
 Presorting also enables you to take advantage of high-performance sorting routines that are optimized for your operating system or application.

-If presorting is specified and the existing index is empty, then maximum efficiency is achieved.
+If presorting is specified, and the existing index is empty, then maximum efficiency is achieved.
 The new keys are simply inserted into the index.
 Instead of having a temporary segment and new index existing simultaneously with the empty, old index, only the new index exists.
-So, temporary storage is not required, and time is saved.
+As a result, temporary storage is not required during the load, and time is saved.

 INDEXES clause identifies the indexes on which the data is presorted.